confused-Techie/nfuncm/README.md

 * Authors for small snippets of code get to have their license respected, where many users don't realize that StackOverflow enforces a license at all.
 * Huge savings on disk space by not having to install a full module of half a dozen files for one simple needed function.
 * The simplicity of the interface removes the possibility of dependency hell.

+## Bonuses of NFM

+* NFM has **zero** dependencies!
+* NFM is only 12.9 kB unpacked!
+* NFM is unobtrusive, installed functions are small enough they can be included in your git repo, or docker image to avoid installation later